Introduction to Market Maker

-GSCO specializes in equity, fixed income, currency and commodity domains as a market maker to give an example and as part of this process, they take orders from clients, provide investment research, market information, analysis and other related products.
+GSCO specializes in equity, fixed income, currency, and commodity domains as a market maker, to give an example.
+As part of this process, they take orders from clients and provide investment research, market information, analysis, and other related products.

-Two of the most important sources of market-making are the follows:
+Two of the essential sources of market-making are the follows:

-- Bid-ask SpreadFor dealers, this is one of the main sources of profiting.
-Bid is the price they buy the securities at and ask is the price they sell them for.
-The difference between the two prices is known as the spread and that is the profit of the dealer before accounting for his expenses
+- Bid-ask Spread: This is one of the primary sources of profit for dealers.
+A bid is a price they buy the securities at, and an ask is a price they sell them for.
+The difference between the two prices is known as the spread, which is the dealer’s profit before accounting for his expenses.

-- Commission or Fee: For brokers or advisors and investment bankers, one of the most important sources is the fee or the commission they take from their clients for the services they provide.
-These are fixed fee and therefore, most times they are not linked with performance in the interest of the client because otherwise, they may create a conflict of interest rather than incentivizing.
+- Commission or Fee: For brokers, advisors, and investment bankers, one of the most important sources is the fee or the commission they take from their clients for their services.
+These are fixed fees; therefore, they are often not linked with performance in the client’s interest because otherwise, they may create a conflict of interest rather than incentivize.

-There can be other customized arrangements for income between the client and the market makers within the allowable guidelines of the regulators.
+There can be other customized arrangements for income between the client and the market makers within the acceptable guidelines of the regulators.

-- Counterparty: It is not always possible that the buyer of a security may find a seller, and due to this timing difference, there can be great illiquidity in the market.
-The market maker such as the dealer builds up the inventory and therefore acts as a counterparty and thus removes the effect of this difference in timing.
+- Counterparty: It is not always possible that the security buyer may find a seller, and due to this timing difference, there can be great illiquidity in the market.
+The market maker, such as the dealer, builds up the inventory and acts as a counterparty, thus removing the effect of this difference in timing.

-- Block Trading: Market makers build up inventory and therefore they are able to execute large trades for institutional investors either individually or in group.
-These make investing possible for large investors without impacting the price in the market in normal course.
+- Block Trading: Market makers build up inventory and can execute large trades for institutional investors individually or in groups.
+These make investing possible for large investors without impacting the price in the market in a regular course.